platelminto/parse-torrent-title/README.md

 $ pip install -r requirements.txt
 ```

-With Python 3, the default `re` module is faster than `regex`, so will always use it regardless of installed requirements.
+With Python 3, the default `re` module is faster than `regex`, so it will always be used regardless of installed requirements.

 ## Why?